-Harmful algal blooms (HABs) can be caused by many different types of algae in freshwater ecosystems, and can be triggered by nutrient enrichment.
+mful algal blooms (HABs) can be caused by many different types of algae in freshwater ecosystems, and can be triggered by nutrient enrichment.
 The most frequent and severe blooms typically are caused by cyanobacteria, the only known freshwater algae with the potential for production of toxins potent enough to harm human health.
 CyanoHABs can threaten human and aquatic ecosystem health.
 Economic damages related to cyanoHABs include the loss of recreational revenue, decreased property values, and increased drinking-water treatment costs.
 (USGS).

 In preparing this memo, staff reached out to the County's hydrogeologist and aquatic resource specialist.
 Eutrophication in Thurston County lakes is a complex topic.
 Eutrophication is a natural process but is exacerbated by human inputs to waterbodies.
 Water quality conditions vary by lake, and by season.
 The majority of the lakes in Thurston County are largely natural - few residents live nearby - and do not have eutrophication issues.
-Most of our lakes are also open water, and do not experience severe algal growth.
-In Thurston County, eutrophication issues tend to occur in lakes that have had more development in their watershed and on their shorelines.
-Some sources of nutrients that can fuel eutrophication include stormwater outfalls, runoff from surrounding properties, input from streams, groundwater inflow and septic tank seepage, and shoreline erosion.
-The relative contribution of nutrients from shoreline erosion has not been quantitatively studied in Thurston County, meaning there is not sufficient data from which to draw conclusions on this topic.
+If the states are also open water, and do not experience severe algal growth.
+In Thurston County, eutrophication issues tend to occur in lakes that have had more development in their for the surrounding properties, input from streams, groundwater inflow and septic tank seepage, and shoreline erosion.
+The relative contribution of nutrients from shoreline erosion be not been quantitatively studied in Thurston County, meaning there is not sufficient data from which to draw conclusions on this topic.

-The use of shoreline stabilization structures authorized by state law and guidelines is described previously in this memo.
-State shoreline guidelines do not make additional exceptions to permit bulkheads on lakes based on their eutrophic status.
+The use of shoreline stabilization structures authorized by the law and guidelines is described previously in this memo.
+State shoreline guidelines do now make additional exceptions to permit bulkheads on lakes based on their eutrophic status.
 Additionally, storage of sediment is included as an ecological function of lake environments in WAC 173-26-201(3)(d)(i)(C), indicating that the concept that lakes are receiving bodies for the deposition of sediment was previously contemplated by the Legislature.